 Yes.
 The spit is staffed and provides various services like retrieval if you have a mishap on the water.
-There is a $20 day fee.
-Most of us buy a season membership ($165 for the 2017 season).
-Spectators are free.
+There is a day fee.
+Most of us buy a season membership for the season.

 Can anyone launch at the spit?

 If you are a competent windsurfer or kiteboarder you are welcome.
 Beginners are also welcome but they must be able to self rescue and safely wind up their lines for retrieval assistance.